 Post Event Report

 The ELO Forum in Vancouver on November 14th, 2019 was an outstanding success.
-A packed house heard an amazing line up of speakers from throughout Canada, the US and Europe.
+A packed house heard an amazing line up of speakers from throughout Canada, the US, and Europe.
 Attendees raved about the “inspiring and motivational speakers,” punctuated by a riveting and motivating evening keynote.
 Attendees were highly impressed by the consistent quality of speakers, the pace, the Q&A format and the well-organized and executed program.
-One attendee marvelled at the “Many great nuggets all day long.”
+One attendee marveled at the “many great nuggets all day long.”

-With respect to the purpose of the Forums to equip leaders, the six-afternoon speakers did a masterful job of providing great information and insights.
-Justyn Terry, Academic Dean at Wycliffe Hall, University of Oxford highlighted the role of trust as an essential biblical quality for leaders.
+With respect to the purpose of the Forums to equip leaders, the six speakers in the afternoon did a masterful job of providing great information and insights.
+Justyn Terry, Academic Dean at Wycliffe Hall, University of Oxford, highlighted the role of trust as an essential biblical quality for leaders.
 Paul Sohn, Biola University, addressed the topic of quarter-life calling for millennials.
 John Neate, Founder, JJ Bean Coffee Roasters, talked about integrating faith in his growing business.
-Ray Pennings, Co-founder, Cardus, Ottawa, ON spoke on private business and public faith.
-Henry Kaestner, Managing Principal, Sovereign's Capital, Los Gatos, CA. spoke about faith and work lessons learned during his Silicon Valley career.
+Ray Pennings, Co-founder, Cardus, spoke on private business and public faith.
+Henry Kaestner, Managing Principal, Sovereign's Capital, spoke about faith and work lessons learned during his Silicon Valley career.
 Lastly, Jeremy Showalter talked about lessons learned at Microsoft and innovative ways to make an impact through a corporate context.

-The bottom line is that this year’s 14th annual Forum again attracted Christian marketplace leaders who are inspired and better equipped to make a positive difference in their spheres of influence.
+The bottom line is that the 14th annual Forum again attracted Christian marketplace leaders who are inspired and better equipped to make a positive difference in their spheres of influence.
 The need has never been greater.